Quadratic Thurston maps with few postcritical points: Wreath recursions for maps on moduli space

-\begin{theorem} The image of each of the ``nuclei'' (even the infinite ones) listed in Table \ref{tbl:Nuclei} is finite in the faithful quotient of the self-similar action.
+\begin{theorem} The image of each of the (possibly infinite) nuclei listed in Table \ref{tbl:Nuclei} is finite in the faithful quotient of the self-similar action.
 That is, the bisets of these self-similar actions are all sub-hyperbolic. \end{theorem}

 \begin{proof} The faithful quotient of the action is the iterated monodromy group of the map $g$.
 Recall that $g$ is always a member of $Q(2)\cup Q(3)$, so it is a postcritically finite rational function.
 Then by Theorem 6.4.4 of \cite{N}, the image of the nucleus in $IMG(g)$ is finite.